thomas-savigner/thomas-savigner/README.md

 - 🔭 I work mainly for freelancers and small companies.
 I help them showcase their business with websites that reflect their image and optimize their SEO.
 - 🌱 To create cool designs for my customers, I'm currently studying the Threejs javascript library to create animations with 3D scenes, as well as the WebGL programming interface.

-- 💡 I'm also interested in everything to do with music and the web, and streaming audio.
+- 💡 I'm also interested in everything to do with music and the web, as streaming audio.
 I'd be up for a group project in this area.

 - 🪁 Fun fact: In my spare time, I also fly stunt kites.

 ## Skills